jmkuhn11/First--Class-Assignment/README.md

 Please click on the following link to see my other works in GitHub: https://github.com/jmkuhn11

-My email address is jmkuhn11@gmail.com.
+My email address is joshuakuhn2022@u.northwestern.edu.
 Please reach out to me if you have any questions regarding the projects or professional oppurtunities.

-Link: